akash5474/workbox_ex/Readme.md

 ### Steps to reproduce

-1. Open `http://localhost:8080` in Chrome (I recommend an icognito window)
+1. Open `http://localhost:8080` in Chrome (I recommend an incognito window)
 2. Refresh the page